 Your house has served you well, but your dreams are growing and it’s time to move on to a new and improved home.
 When it comes time for you to sell, you’ll want to do it as quickly and painlessly as possible.
-A little planning can keep you organized in the selling process and give you the chance to close quickly.
+Selling your home quickly largely depends on staying organized in the selling process to give you the chance to close with your prospective buyer when the time comes.
 Check out these simple steps for selling your home faster:

-Most homebuyers are looking in March and April so they can close around June or July.
+Most homebuyers start shopping between the months of March and April so they can close around June or July.
 This lets them move before winter sets in and, if they need to, get their kids settled before school starts.
-Because this is the busy season for home buying, homes listed in March and April tend to sell for up to two percent more than those listed later in the season — and up to 20 percent faster.
+Because this is the busy season for home buying, homes listed in March and April tend to sell for top dollar — up to two percent more than those listed later in the season — and up to 20 percent faster.

-If you can’t list in the spring, the second best time is in early fall when your yard and home still look nice from the outside.
-The dead of winter isn’t always the most appealing.
+If you can’t list in the spring, the second-best time is in early fall when from the outside.
+A home staged during the dead of winter isn’t always the most appealing.

 With this in mind, you and your agent will need to work backward from your target listing date to put together a plan for staging, research, photos and marketing so that it fits your time frame.

-Before hiring an agent, talk to at least three and have them bring a list of comparable homes that have sold recently.
+Before hiring a real estate agent, talk to at least three and have them bring a list of comparable homes that have sold recently.
 Ask them for a recommended listing price for your home, do a little of your own research using online real estate listing tools and then make your decision.

-As appealing as it might be, try not to simply choose the real estate agent who suggests the highest listing price.
+As appealing as it might be, try not to simply choose the real estate agent who suggests the highest sales price.
 Setting an unrealistic price for your home will make your sale take longer, and you may end up reducing it in the end.
-Chose an agent based on their experience and if you feel like you can work well with them.

 A little tip for big impact?
 Make sure your floors look like new.
 Spending a few extra dollars to buff up a wood floor, brighten tile grout or replace/clean worn carpeting can more than pay for itself in your final sale.

-You also want to be sure that your walls look clean and freshly painted.
-However, as fun as it can be to experiment with new paint colors, try to go for the colors that are pleasing to most people — shades of gray, taupe, brown and cream work the best.
-That means avoiding bright hues like aqua blue or lime green — save those fun, personal touches for your new and improved home.
+You also want to be sure that your walls look clean with a fresh coat of paint.
+However, as fun as it can be to experiment with new paint colors, try to go for neutral colors that are pleasing to most people — shades of gray, taupe, brown and cream work the best.
+That means avoiding bright hues like aqua blue or lime green — save those fun, personal touches for your new and improved future home.